 \begin{Problem}[\cite{GoringHelmbergWappler2}] Over all edge-weights $m_1$, subject to the normalization

 maximize the first nonzero eigenvalue $\lambda_1(G, (m_0,m_1))$ of $\Delta_{(m_0,m_1)}$. \end{Problem}

-Note that no extremal solution other than maximizing solution exists, since the problem of minimizing the reciprocal $1/\lambda_1(G, (m_0,m_1))$ is a convex optimization problem.
+Note that no extremal solutions other than maximizing solutions exist, since the problem of minimizing the reciprocal $1/\lambda_1(G, (m_0,m_1))$ is a convex optimization problem.
 In fact, G\"oring-Helmberg-Wappler prove that a maximizing solution $m_1$ always exists, and unless $m_1$ is degenerate, that is, unless $m_1(uv)=0$ for some $uv\in E$, an analogue of Theorem \ref{thm-embed-var-1} holds.

 \begin{Theorem}[G\"oring-Helmberg-Wappler \cite{GoringHelmbergWappler2}] Let $m_1$ be a maximizing solution of Problem \ref{problemKKNspec}, and assume that $m_1(uv)>0$ for all $uv\in E$.
 Then there exist eigenfunctions $\varphi_1, \cdots, \varphi_N$ of the eigenvalue $\lambda_1(G, (m_0,m_1))$ of $\Delta_{(m_0,m_1)}$ so that the map $\varphi = (\varphi_1, \cdots, \varphi_N)\colon V\to \R^N$ satisfies